-Manuscripts should be typed double-spaced, preferably on 12 point font size, Times new Roman in MS Word format.
-All pages of the manuscript should be numbered starting from the title page.
+Manuscripts should be typed double-spaced, preferably on 12 point font size, Times New Roman in MS Word format.
+All pages of manuscript should be numbered starting from the title page.
 Full length papers should not exceed 20 typed pages on A4 paper with 1 inch margins.
 The paper should be laid out using the following format;

-- Title Page should include: The name(s) of the author(s), a concise and informative title, the affiliation(s) and address (es) of the author(s) and the email address, telephone and fax numbers of the corresponding author.
+- Title Page should include: The name(s) of the author(s), a concise and informative title, the affiliation(s) and address (es) of the author(s) and the e-mail address, telephone and fax numbers of the corresponding author.

-- The Introduction should provide clear statement of the problem, the relevant literature on the subject, and the proposed approach or solution.
+- The Introduction should provide a clear statement of the problem, the relevant literature on the subject, and the proposed approach or solution.

-- Results should be presented with clarity and prescision using text in the past perfect tense and or appropriate Tables and Figures.
+- Results should be presented with clarity and precision using text in the past perfect tense and or appropriate Tables and Figures.
 Appropriate subheadings, preferably following the same sequence as the materials and methods should be used.

-- The Discussion should interpret the results obtainedin present and in previous studies on the topic citing relevant literature.
+- The Discussion should interpret the results obtained in present and in previous studies on the topic citing relevant literature.
 The Results and Discussion sections may be combined if convenient to the author.

-- Tables should be prepared using the Microsoft Word “table” function and the “Table Simple” format.
-Tables should be kept to a minimum d also typed double-spaced as the manuscript.
+- Tables should be prepared using the Microsoft Word “Table” function and the “Table Simple” format.
+Tables should be kept to a minimum and also typed double-spaced as the manuscript.
 A concise heading should be provided on the top of each Table and footnotes at the bottom.
-Each table should be on the separate page and numbered consecutively in Arabic numerals.
+Each table should be on a separate page and numbered consecutively in Arabic numerals.
 For example, Table 1: Morphological characteristics of otoliths for selected fresh water fishes.
 Tables should always be cited in text in consecutive numerical order.
 Tables should be self-explanatory without reference to the text.
-Previously published materials should be identified by giving the original source in the form of a reference at the bottom of the table.
+The same data should not be presented in both table and graph form or repeated in the text.
+Previously published material should be identified by giving the original source in the form of a reference at the bottom of the table.

 Figures: Graphics should be prepared using the MS Excel Chart Wizard or similar software.
 Shading should be done preferably using patterns rather than colours.
-Photographs should be prepared using softwares capable of generating high resolution image such as GIF, TIFF, JPEG or PowerPoint.
-All figures must however, be submitted as Microsoft Word file and sited consecutively in the text.
+Photographs should be prepared using software capable of generating high resolution images such as GIF, TIFF, JPEG or PowerPoint.
+All figures must however, be submitted as Microsoft Word files and cited consecutively in the text.
 Each figure should be on a separate page.
-Figures Legend must be given in a separate word file and consecutively numbered using Arabic numerals.
+Figure legends should be given in a separate word file and consecutively numbered using Arabic numerals.
 For example, Fig. 2: Time course of electric field-induced membrane breakdown of lipid bilayers and cell membranes.
 Legends should include sufficient information such that the figure is understandable without reference to the text of the manuscript.
 Information given in legends should not be repeated in the text.

-- References: In the text, identify References by means of an author‘s only the first author‘s name should be mentioned followed by ’et al‘.
-In the event that the author cited has had two or more works published in the same year, the references, both in the reference list, should be identified by the lower case letter like ‘a and b‘ after the date to distinguish the works.
+- References: In the text, identify References by means of an author‘s name, followed by the date of the reference in parentheses.
+When there are more than two authors, only the first author‘s name should be mentioned, followed by ’et al‘.
+In the event that an author cited has had two or more works published during the same year, the references, both in the text and in the reference list, should be identified by a lower case letter like ’a‘ and ’b‘ after the date to distinguish the works.
 References should be listed at the end of the paper in alphabetical order.
-Articles in preparation or article submitted for publication, unpublished observation, personal communications, etc. should not be included in the reference list but should not be included in the reference list but should only be mentioned in the article text (e.g., E.N.
+Articles in preparation or articles submitted for publication, unpublished observations, personal communications, etc. should not be included in the reference list but should only be mentioned in the article text (e.g., E.N.
 Maduagwu, University of Ibadan, Nigeria, personal communication).
 Journal names should appear in full and not abbreviated.
 Authors are fully responsible for the accuracy of the references.
 Examples:

 In the text

-Eneanya (2000), Odibo et al. (2003), Okigbo, 1983),Ezeonu and Udedi, 1992), (Ogbo, 1998; Egboka 1987a,b; Oli, 1993, 1995).
+Eneanya (2000), Odibo et al. (2003), (Okigbo, 1983), (Ezeonu and Udedi, 1992), (Ogbo, 1998; Egboka, 1987a,b; Oli, 1993, 1995).

 Reference list: Journal article

-Okafor, N., B. ijioma, and C. oyulo.
+Okafor, N., B. Ijioma, and C. Oyolu.
 (1984).
-Studies on microbiology of cassava retting for foo-foo production.
+Studies on the microbiology of cassava retting for foo-foo production.
 Journal of Applied Bacteriology, 56:1–13.

-Goodluck, J., Robinson, M. and Thoma, j.
-A. (2012).
-The active site of porcine pancreatic -amylase: factors contributing to catalysis.
-Factors contributing to catalysis.
-Carbohydrate Reaseach, 10 (4): 487-503.
+Goodluck, J., Robinson, M. and Thoma, J. A. (2012).
+The active site of porcine pancreatic -amylase: Factors contributing to catalysis.
+Carbohydrate Research, 10 (4): 487-503.